-Live Music Now has always been a place where musicians could develop their craft and hone their skills.
+Live Music Now has always been a place where musicians develop their craft and hone their skills.
 We will continue to develop training frameworks that are responsive to the needs of our musicians and participants.
 As cultural agents in their own right, we will work more closely with our musicians to develop our programmes and facilitate their growth within communities as lynchpins of social cohesion and inclusion.
 Musicians are the foundation of all our work and it is essential that we develop through:

 - Evolution We want to support musicians at transition points in their careers, regardless of when that moment comes.
 Whether they are an early-career musician taking their first steps into the profession, or a punk band with 30 years of gigging experience, there is room in our workforce for anyone wanting to step into community-facing music.
-We are also removing the time limits on our employment, as we want to keep our musicians in the Live Music Now family by offering opportunities for progression, mentoring and more in-depth work with communities. - 2.
-Opportunities to share and invite others in Working alongside Music Education Hubs, music and arts development organisations and other key industry players for young musicians, Live Music Now will provide opportunities for young people to witness careers in music first-hand.
-Through work shadowing, mentorship and outreach sessions, Live Music Now will demonstrate to young musicians that sustainable careers in music are achievable, that this work is of the highest international standard and that it can and should form a key life ambition.
+We have removed the time limits on our employment, as we want to keep our musicians in the Live Music Now family by offering opportunities for progression, mentoring and more in-depth work with communities. - Support As musicians increase their support for other people in our society it is essential that they themselves are looked after.
+We are partnering with other organisations to develop responsive solutions to protecting musicians' wellbeing and emotional resilience, in addition to increasing our investment in mentoring and training. - 3.
+Opportunities to share and invite others in - Working alongside Music Education Hubs, music and arts development organisations and other key industry players for young musicians, Live Music Now will provide opportunities for young people to witness careers in music first-hand.

+Through work shadowing, mentorship and taster sessions, Live Music Now will demonstrate to young musicians that sustainable careers in music are achievable, that this work is of the highest international standard and that it can and should form a key career ambition.

-Celebration - We want to celebrate our musicians.
-As our most valuable partners, we will create moments to celebrate their work publicly and include them in the creative development of new projects.
+- Celebration We want to celebrate our musicians.
+As our most valuable partners, we will create moments to celebrate their work publicly and include them in the creative development of new projects. - 5.
 Centre for Training - Live Music Now has invested considerably in our training frameworks, and we will seek opportunities to work with other organisations to deliver and develop training, in order to tackle sector fragmentation and ensure that musicians working across the industry have the skills and tools they need to be successful in this work.